Weinstein Properties Story of Virginia Teachers Institute: Summer 2019

 Milondra Coleman, teacher

 Earn re-certification points while exploring the history of Virginia, project-based learning, and teaching with primary sources!
-Choose between two sessions: July 9-13 or July 23-27.
+Choose between two sessions: July 15-19 or July 29-August 2.

 The institute will be held at the Virginia Museum of History & Culture with a day-long field trip to the Robert Russa Moton Museum in Farmville, Virginia.
 Throughout the week teachers will examine stories from Virginia's past through primary sources.
 Experts from the Virginia Museum of History & Culture and Longwood University will provide examples for project-based learning, performance-based assessments, and tips and techniques for engaging students in grades K-12.

 The cost is $50, which will be refunded upon completion of the class.
 In addition, we require a letter of recommendation from your supervisor.
 Lunches and materials are provided free of charge, and participating teachers will be eligible for CEUs and recertification points.

 While this session of the institute will provide teachers with an overview of Virginia history from the earliest habitation to the present, its primary focus will be on African-American history in the commonwealth, as viewed through the lens of the museum’s newest exhibition, Determined: The 400-Year Struggle for Black Equality.
 Participating teachers will learn methods and best practices for teaching hard history while exploring the vast collections of the Virginia Museum of History and Culture.

 This session of the institute will provide teachers with an overview of the rich history of Virginia from the earliest habitation to the present.
 In addition, participating teachers will explore the vast collections of the Virginia Museum of History and Culture and learn how to teach their students to analyze primary sources and use historical thinking skills.